nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

 Reindexing the repository can be a long operation depending on the size of the repository.
 This is an administrative procedure that is required in order to apply a new Elastic mapping or setting.

-By default, when Nuxeo performs a reindex of the repository, it deletes and re-create the Elastic index then it submits all the documents for indexation.
+By default, when Nuxeo performs a reindex of the repository, it deletes and re-creates the Elastic index then it submits all the documents for indexation.
-During this operation only the indexed documents are searchable, this would impact strongly the users experience and, it requires a service interruption.
+During this operation only the indexed documents are searchable, this would impact strongly the user experience and, it requires a service interruption.

 To avoid this Nuxeo can manage 2 indexes at the same time, the current one with continue to serve queries and index new document modifications, while the new one is going to reindex the entire repository (including the new updates).
 On completion Nuxeo will switch to the new index.